JuliaLind/TripGenerator/README.md

 Your generated routes will be saved to /bike-routes with one .json file per bike and also a csv file with all routes.
 The csv file contains the routes as string-encoded polylines.
 The Json files contain two arrays each - one with routes as string-encoded polylines and the other with coordinates as arrays.

+The repo also contains a simple web application where you can view the generated routes on a map.
+Select or unselect the routes to view using checkboxes in the menu on the left.

 # Getting started